 - 1. Peer teaching and tutoring are encouraged.
 Taking credit for another's work or cheating during exams is unacceptable and grounds to termination. - 2.
 Future Professionals will be expected to maintain an average of 75% on all theory tests and assignments. - 3.
 Future Professionals may not be released from required theory class to take a client. - 4.
 Only service desk personnel may schedule or change client service appointments. - 5.
 All services must be checked and the service ticket initialed by a Learning Leader. - 6.
 Future Professionals are expected to be continuously working on school-related projects, assignments, clinic practical worksheets, reading theory, or test preparation during school hours. - 7.
 Future Professionals will receive clock hours during the times they fully participate in their learning experience. - 8.
 When Future Professionals are not scheduled with service appointments or are not scheduled to attend theory or an elective class, they may focus on the following: - a.
 Completion of practical skill assessments through CourseKey - b.
 Completion of theory review worksheets - c.
 Performing a service on another Future Professionals - d.
 Listening to or reading school resource center materials, including educational videos, audiotapes, and books - 9.
 Future Professionals must comply with school personnel and Learning Leader's assignments and requests as required by the curriculum and Future Professional guidelines and rules. - 10.
 Future Professionals may not perform hair, skin, barber, or nail services outside of school unless authorized to do so by school administration.
 Conducting unauthorized hair, skin, barber, or nail services outside of school will be reported to the state board and may result in your inability to receive a professional license. - 11.
 Future Professionals are responsible for their own kit and equipment and may use a clinic station drawer only while working at that clinic station.
 All kit, equipment, tools, and personal items must be secured in the Future Professionals assigned locker.
 The school is not responsible for any lost or stolen articles. - 12.
 Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - 13.
 If a Future Professional fails to complete the practical skill assessments or required weekly theory hours they will be placed on the Back on Track List.
 Future Professionals have one week to get caught up before they receive a coaching advisory. - 14.
-If a Future Professional fails to complete the practical skill assessments or required weekly theory hours they will be placed on the Back on Track List.
-Future Professionals have one week to get caught up before they receive a coaching advisory. - 15.
-If a Future Professionals fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and re-start in the next Core class start date. - 16.
+If a Future Professionals fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and re-start in the next Core class start date. - 15.
 Theory Class: The school requires Future Professionals to complete all theory hours as part of their graduation requirements.
 Refer to the graduation requirements.